hexydec/htmldoc/docs/readme.md

 # HTMLdoc

-HTMLdoc is a PHP based HTML parser designed for extracting document contents and minification.
+HTMLdoc is a PHP based HTML compiler designed for extracting document contents and minification.
 It has been built as a replacement for simple_html_dom, with a minification process.

 - [How it works](how-it-works.md)
 - [How to use and examples](how-to-use.md)